TactileUniverse/3D-Printed-Galaxy-Software/README.md

 `output_name`: The name to used for the `.blend` and `.stl` files created by the script.

+`spike_removal`: If `true` a spike removal code will be run on the model before export the `.stl` files.
+This will locate any local spikes and lower them (typically foreground stars).
+This is only needed if you fabrication method has a very high resolution (i.e. CNC milling).

 ## Name Plate
 `name_plate.py`: A [Blender](https://www.blender.org/) plugin to crate name plates for the models created with the Emboss Plane plugin.